fredm-de/Getting-cleaning-data/CodeBook.md

 # Code Book
-This code book summarizes the data fields of the result data set **submit.csv**
+This code book summarizes the data fields of the result data set **submit.txt**

 ## Identifiers
 - subject - ID of the tested subject